jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 ### More on Variables

-Symbols are a good segue into variables and how they work in terms of memory allocation.
+Symbols and data immutability are a good segue into talking more about variables and memory allocation in Ruby.

 Haha!